 State of California County of

-Subscribed and sworn to (or affirmed) before me on this by, personally known to me of of satisfactory evidence to be the person(s) who appeared be or proved to me on the basis
+Subscribed and sworn to (or affirmed) before me on this, personally known to me or p satisfactory evidence to be the person(s) who appeared before the person before th roved to me on the basis of

 NOTARY PUBLIC SIGNATURE NOTARY PUBLIC SEAL

-NOTE: Key wording of a jurat is "subscribed and sworn to (or affirmed) before me."
+-NOTE: Key wording of a jurat is "subscribed and sworn to (or affirmed) before me."
 It is not acceptable to affix a jurat to a document mailed or otherwise delivered to a notary public whereby the signer did NOT personally appear, take an oath, and sign in the presence of the notary public, even if the signer is known by the notary public.
 Also, it is not acceptable to affix a notary public seal and signature to a document without the notarial wording.